RIKEN-RCCS/lens3/doc/admin-guide.md

 ## Redis DB Backup

 Lens3 uses "Snapshotting" of the database to a file.
-The interval of taking a snapshot and the file location can be found under the keywords "save", "dbfilename", and "dir" in the configuration "/etc/lenticularis/redis.conf".
-Lens3 does nothing on backup.
-So, daily copying of snapshots or something should be performed by cron.
-Lens3 uses by default "save 600 10000" for 15 minutes and 10,000
+The interval of a snapshot and the file location can be found under the keywords "save", "dbfilename", and "dir" in the configuration "/etc/lenticularis/redis.conf".
+Daily copying of snapshots should be performed by cron, since Lens3 does nothing on the backup.
+Lens3 uses "save 907 1" by default, which is an interval about 15 minutes.
-updates .

 See Redis documents for more information: [Redis persistence](https://redis.io/docs/manual/persistence/)

+Lens3 calls "redis-shutdown" with a fake configuration "lenticularis/redis" in lenticularis-redis.service.
+It lets point to a file "/etc/lenticularis/redis.conf" in result.